kubernetes-sigs/lws/docs/examples/vllm/TPU/README.md

 ## Deploy LeaderWorkerSet of vLLM
 In this example, we use LeaderWorkerSet to deploy two vLLM server replicas to serve the llama3-70b model on two v5e-16 TPU slices.
+You can view how to create a cluster with multiple TPU slices [here](https://cloud.google.com/kubernetes-engine/docs/how-to/tpus).
 Since the v5e-16 TPU slice has four hosts, so each vLLM replica will have 4 workers, and each worker will consume 4 TPUs (with tensor_parallel_size=16).
 The leader pod runs the Ray head and the vLLM server, while the workers run the Ray workers.

 ```shell